atlassian-labs/data-center-terraform/docs/docs/userguide/CLEANUP.md

 The following options are available:

 - `-t` - Delete Terraform state files
-- `-c <config_file>` - Pass a custom configuration file when uninstalling multiple environments
+- `-c <config_file_path>` - Pass a custom configuration file when uninstalling multiple environments

 Running the uninstallation script with no parameters will use the default configuration file.